zew/go-questionnaire/README.md

 * `variations` should be set to the maximum number of inputs across pages.

 * [Shufflings can be exported for use in related applications](https://dev-domain:port/survey/shufflings-to-csv)

-## Optimizations

-* Layout: Table data is currently aligned vertically middled.
- Sometimes it should be configurable to baseline.

-* The transferrer could truncate the pages from the online JSON files
- leaving only user ID, completion time and survey data.

-* The generators could be compiled into independent executables.
- They could then be executed on the command line with the parameters as JSON file.

-* Finish page and finish field could be harmonized.
- Currently one can either generate one's own final page (in the example of the peu2018 survey).
- Or one can set the "finalized" field and then gets system wide: You finished ... at ...

-## Open / todo

-* Apply attributes `autocapitalize` and `inputmode` to text inputs

-* Should we have a checkbox where the control comes first?

-* Document the label / checkbox vertical case

-* Why is page width 70% not rendered
-after switch between mobile=1 and back to mobile=2 ?
-Because the template is cached in session and
-permanently changed in mobile view; append `reload=1` to URL

 ## Possible enhancements